opendocsg/slw-judgments-backfill/2018_SGCA_38/report.md

 126    We respectfully disagree with the Judge.
 We find that the two positions are inconsistent and that it was not open to the Yacobs to maintain both without any reflection on the creditability of their case.

 127    We accept that, theoretically, both positions could be maintained but this would only be possible if Mr Yacob and Mdm Susilawaty were not able to identify the documents that they signed on 20 and 21 June 2011.
-If they could identify these documents as either the transfer documents or some other documents, then their two factual positions would “offend common sense” (see this court’s decision in _Ng Chee Weng v Lim Jit Ming Bryan and another_ [2012] 1 SLR 457 at [37]).
+If they could identify these documents as either the transfer documents or some other documents, then their two factual positions would “offend common sense” (see this court’s decision in _Ng Chee Weng v Lim Jit Ming Bryan and another_ <span class="citation">[2012] 1 SLR 457</span> at [37]).
 They would in that case be able to say whether their signatures on the documents were obtained from them fraudulently or were not obtained from them at all (and were therefore forged).

 128    In our judgment, the Yacobs could not maintain both positions because by their evidence they identified the documents signed in June 2011 as the transfer documents, although Mdm Susilawaty also contradicted herself by insisting at the same time that the documents signed then related to the Parc Mondrian apartment.
 In parenthesis we note that the Judge held that documents relating to the joint investment were signed at the June 2011 meetings (see Judgment at [47]–[48], [105]–[107]), a finding that we have no reason to upset.